Anant Pai: Miscellaneous

 Google's international and India search pages honoured Pai with a comic-style doodle of him on 17 September 2011, the 82nd birth anniversary of Pai.
 The doodle featured Pai sitting in his office, surrounded by shelves full of his own creations.
 Two such pictures, one in which Uncle Pai is sitting and the other in which he is standing, form the doodle, with the writing of Google connecting the two.

 Amar Chitra Katha Biography

 On 18 February 2012, ACK Media, a Mumbai-based edutainment company which had been managing Amar Chitra Katha and Tinkle since 2007, released an Amar Chitra Katha title on Anant Pai, which was scripted by Gayathri Chandrasekaran, assistant editor of Tinkle, and illustrated by Dilip Kadam, who had illustrated many of Amar Chitra Katha's most famous titles.

 Personal life

 In 1961, at the age of 31, Pai married Lalita, who was 20 at the time.
+She later died in 2015 four years after his own demise in 2011.
 The couple was childless.
 He resided in an apartment in Prabhadevi, Mumbai.